Department : Counseling and Psychological Services

 How to obtain text of statement:

-Other Requirements: Crisis experience is required.
+Other Requirements: Some previous crisis assessment/intervention experience is required.
 Stats for AAPI's Total Completed Doctoral Intervention/Assessment Hours (by Nov 1) reflect both Masters and Doctoral Hours of former interns.

 Program Description

-The Doctoral Internship at NU CAPS fosters interns’ professional competencies through their experience as providers of essential services in a college mental health setting, with clinical supervision and didactic training by experienced professionals.
-NU CAPS clients are undergraduate and graduate students who present with a wide variety of clinical concerns.
-Their cultural identities and backgrounds are considered alongside social and historical realities in our understanding of their psychological health and formulation of treatment plan.
+The Doctoral Internship at Northwestern CAPS fosters interns’ professional competencies through their experience as providers of essential services in a college mental health setting, with clinical supervision and didactic training by experienced professionals.
+NU CAPS clients are undergraduate, graduate, and professional students who present with a wide variety of clinical concerns.
+Their diverse cultural identities and backgrounds are considered alongside social and historical realities in our understanding of their psychological health and formulation of treatment plans.
 With a developmental view of interns’ growth, clinical supervisors value interns’ identities as emerging professionals and evolving cultural beings.
-In their service of students, interns collaborate with other mental health clinicians, psychiatrists, medical staff, and various university partners.
-NU CAPS is a busy, dynamic, and well-coordinated working environment that calls for its clinicians to have a comprehensive range of competencies while holding the responsibility of self-care and professional growth; our supervision, mentorship, and vigorous training curriculum support and challenge our Doctoral Interns to thrive in this environment.
-Our internship continues to operate in accordance with Northwestern University's policies in response to the COVID-19 global pandemic.
+In their service of students, interns collaborate with other mental health clinicians, psychiatrists, medical staff, and various campus partners.
+NU CAPS is a busy, dynamic, and well-coordinated working environment that calls for its team of clinicians to have a comprehensive range of competencies while holding the responsibility of self-care and professional growth.
+Our supervision, mentorship, and vigorous training curriculum support and challenge our Doctoral Interns to thrive in this environment.

 Internship Training Opportunities